ThommCroft/StockMarketScreener/docs/03-DATA-FLOW-SCREENING-LOGIC.md

 ---

-## Stage 5: Notifications & Storage
+## Stage 7: Notifications & Storage

-### 5.1 Database Operations
+### 7.1 Database Operations

 1. **Save newly qualified companies** with all metrics
 2. **Update maintained companies** with new scores
 3. **Mark removed companies** as inactive
 4. **Log screening run details** for audit trail

-### 5.2 Email Notification
+### 7.2 Email Notification

 Sent with:
-- Summary statistics
+- Summary statistics (qualified count, new, maintained, removed)
-- Detailed results table (HTML)
+- Detailed results table (HTML) with all 40+ metrics
-- Newly qualified highlighted
+- Business quality assessment (MOAT, management)
+- Valuation analysis with margin of safety
-- Removed companies listed
+- Removed companies with reasons

-### 5.3 CSV Export
+### 7.3 CSV Export

 File: `output/screening-results-{date}.csv`

+Contains all 40+ metrics for all qualified companies

 ---